syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 'Save the document to disk.
 document.Save("Output.pdf")

-'close the document
+'close the document.
 document.Close(True)

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}
-//Creates a new PDF document.
+//Create a new PDF document.

 PdfDocument document = new PdfDocument();

-//Creates a new page
+//Create a new page.

 PdfPage page = document.Pages.Add();

-//Create PDF font and font style .
+//Create a PDF font and font style.
 Font font = new Font("Calibri", 10, FontStyle.Bold);
 PdfFont pdfFont = new PdfTrueTypeFont(font, false);